harrywang/tailpages/_posts/2022-01-12-tailpages-tutorial-technical.md

 ## Customize Homepage and Add Pages/Blogs

-You can refer to part I of this tutorial for how to customize homepage and add new pages/blogs.
+You can refer to part I of this tutorial for how to customize the homepage and add new pages/blogs.

 ## Github Pages Settings